CDC stops monitoring COVID-19 cases on cruise ships

 No vaccine required

-One major industry player, Princess Cruises, is encouraging vaccinated and unvaccinated passengers alike to come aboard.
+Princess Cruises, a major industry player, is encouraging vaccinated and unvaccinated passengers alike to come aboard.
 The cruise line updated its guidance Monday with the CDC's announcement, saying it can now accommodate more unvaccinated guests on sailings "without burdensome exemptions or vaccine status justification."

 Ruby Princess, a Princess Cruises ship, in March docked in San Francisco after a number of passengers and crew members tested positive for COVID-19, despite being vaccinated against the virus.